lupu2022/YaNNX/README.md

 We removed built-in control operators, such as `if`, `for loop` etc, so why we called YaNNX is semi-dynammic, it is not full programed.
 We also don't provided basic operator for number, string or tuple, YaNNX is not a language is just a exprssion for nerual network.

+## User define wrod/function

+YaNNX support user defined word, every word appreas in the code will has it's own hashmap, which give us a closure mechanism.
+Like the example, we can define a `FullConnect` user defined word based on basic operator 'onnx.gemm', the constants were created when `FullConnect` is first invoked.
+All the word name end with '~' means this operator only run once, and from second invoke it just pop input and push last output.

 ## The runtime of YaNNX